 Remove the First Line of a Text File in Linux

 There are several ways to remove the first line of a text file in Linux.
-In this article, we will go over three different methods that can be used to accomplish this task.
+In this article, we will explore four different methods that can be used to accomplish this task, each with its own advantages and syntax.

 Method 1: Using the head Command